LakshayManglani/todo-backend/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Open the terminal in the repository directory and run the command "npm run dev" for local development and "npm run start" for production.
+1. Open the terminal in the repository directory.
+1. Run "npm run install" to install all dependencies.
+1. To start project in development run "npm run dev"
+1. To start project in production run "npm run start"

 ## Technologies Used